Updated: May 9, 2021

 What is a Facebook Group?

-- Books (think of it like a book club)
+- Books (for example, a book club)

-- Exclusive membership site
+- Exclusive membership sites

 - Support groups

 In fact, there is no "wrong" topic for a group!
 It all depends your goals for the community you create.

 Once you decide why you want to start a Facebook Group, then it's time to create one and (if you're a business) to use your Facebook Group to market your business.